polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/basic-dapp/part-2-query-balances.md

 ## 2.2 Query and display Alice's balance

-Now that we have our accounts, we can query the balance from each.
-The substrate node that you connect to has a `Balances` [srml module](https://substrate.dev/rustdocs/v1.0/srml_balances/index.html) that keeps track of the balance of each account on the blockchain.
+Now that we have our accounts, we can query the balance for each one of them.
+The substrate node that you connect to has a `Balances` module that keeps track of the balance of each account on the blockchain.
 What we will watch is the `freeBalance` of an account.
-The [Polkadot-js api](https://polkadot.js.org/api/api/) allows you to query the storage from an srml modules with `api.query`.
+The [Polkadot-js api](https://polkadot.js.org/api/api/) allows you to query the storage from an module with `api.query`.
 This is how we can get access to this `freeBalance` information.

-It is worth mentionning that the funds in `freeBalancee` of an account might **not** be available to transfer.
-An account could very well have funds, but if those are staked (for validating) you might not be able to transfer them although `freeBalance` is not null.
-If you want to show the balance available to transfer, this is computed in a so called derive `api`, have a look at the `available` field returned by [`derive.balances.all`](https://github.com/polkadot-js/api/blob/master/packages/api-derive/src/balances/all.ts).

-Back to our let's start small and query the balance for one account, Alice.
+Let's start small and query the balance for one account, Alice.

 ```js
 export default function Balances (props) {